tomp332/The-Covid-Framework/README.md

 # About
 This project's main goal is to create an exploitation framework and an all in one website to maintain an exploitation session.
 It provides built in functions in order to execute remote code on a target machine.
-In this project we tried to combine an open-source UI based project with the also the client side being open-source aswell.
+In this project we tried to combine an open-source UI based project with the also the client side being open-source as well.
 With the CovidFramework you can setup your own environment with a full compatible exploitation framework server and client.

 TheCovidFramework has it built with 3 main parts: